Bringing a body to Ireland for burial or cremation

 You should also contact you transport carrier to find out if the ashes should be carried as hand luggage or as checked-in luggage.
 You may be asked to carry the ashes in a non-metallic container so they can be x-rayed by security.

-Contact information for all Irish embassies and consulates abroad is available here.
+You can find contact information for all Irish embassies and consulates abroad.